Frequently Asked Questions

 What if I don’t get along with my advisor?

 Rotations help you get to know faculty before you make a decision about what lab to work in.
 While it gives you the time to experience the research in the lab, it also gives you a chance to see how you work with others in the lab, including the advisor.

 How much is the stipend – and will it allow me to support myself during graduate school?

 Based on information we’ve gathered from our undergraduates going on to graduate school elsewhere, our stipend level is right in the ballpark with what other schools are offering Ph.D. students.
 Current levels are more than adequate to support a student in graduate school.
 Read more about housing costs below.
 In addition to a stipend, Ph.D. students receive a tuition waiver and health insurance during the academic year.
-If you want more information about the specifics of what we offer, including the current stipend, please call our the graduate recruiting coordinator at 1-800-782-4713 or email her at email@example.com.
+If you want more information about the specifics of what we offer, including the current stipend, please call our the Graduate Program Manager at 1-800-782-4713 or email firstname.lastname@example.org.
 She is happy to answer any questions you have about support.

 Is it difficult to find affordable housing in Eugene?